elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 !!! info "Basic Markdown _vs._ Markdown Extensions"

-    Markdown's simplicity comes at a cost: there are only a limited amount of formatting effects available to you in **basic** or **native** Markdown.
+    Markdown's simplicity comes at a cost: there are only a limited amount of formatting effects available to you in **basic** or **vanilla** Markdown.
 However, many applications supporting Markdown e.g. Jupyter Notebooks, R/RStudio,
     GitHub etc. provide thier own [**extensions** of Markdown syntax](https://www.markdownguide.org/extended-syntax/) which let you do more complex formatting with the simplicity of Markdown-like syntax.
 Additionally, if your needs ever grow, worry not, tools like [pandoc](https://pandoc.org/) allow you to mix more flexible formatting languages such as LaTeX and/or HTML with Markdown allowing you to format your text to your heart's desire.